Guezone/SECMON/DOCS.md

 Extreme
 ```

 **Note**: when you add a CPE reference, it may take several minutes or even several hours for all the CVEs to be recorded in the database.
-To follow the progress, go to the tab **Settings -> Tasks**
+To follow the progress, go to the tab **Settings -> Tasks**.
+A good practice might be to set the keywords to match your CPE references ("Docker" as a keyword and "cpe:2.3:a:docker:docker:0.2.1:*:*:*:*:*:*"as a CPE).

 ## User interface